Cristine Rotenberg

-Cristine Raquel Rotenberg (born October 17, 1988) is a Canadian YouTuber.
-Primarily known for her nail art videos, Rotenberg ran the YouTube channel Simply Nailogical from 2014 to 2022, which has amassed over 7 million subscribers.
-In addition to her main channel, she also runs the channels "Simply Not Logical", "SimplyPodLogical", "SimplyPodLogical Highlights" and "Holo Taco".
-Rotenberg is the owner of the nail polish brand, Holo Taco.
+Cristine Raquel Rotenberg (born October 17, 1988) is a Canadian YouTuber and entrepreneur.
+She is primarily known for vlogs involving nail polish products.
+Rotenberg ran the YouTube channel Simply Nailogical from 2014 to 2022, which had over 7 million subscribers.
+She currently runs the channels "Simply Not Logical" and "Holo Taco".
+Rotenberg is the founder and owner of the nail polish brand Holo Taco.

 Early life

 Cristine Rotenberg was born on October 17, 1988, in Richmond Hill, Ontario.
 From 1996 to 2001, Rotenberg starred in 15 commercials for various children's products including Furby and Fib Finder, as well as an insurance commercial, and a theatrical production of Wizard of Oz.
 At age 13, she played the role of Young Sophia in the 2002 film Charms for the Easy Life.
-She stopped taking on acting roles when she was about twelve years old to focus on her schooling.
+Following this role, she stopped taking on acting roles to focus on her schooling.

 In 2014, Rotenberg received a master's degree in sociology with a concentration in criminology from Carleton University.
-Her master's thesis is on the topic of self-injury in prisoners, as a result of prison conditions.
+Her master's thesis is on the topic of self-injury in prisoners as a result of prison conditions.